 Most brokers think of latency as a single number — a millisecond figure tied to execution speed or server distance.
-But real broker latency isn’t one number.
-It’s dozens of small timing gaps happening everywhere in the stack, often unnoticed, always expensive.
+But real broker latency isn't one number.
+It's dozens of small timing gaps scattered across the stack, often unnoticed, always expensive.

 These gaps don't show up in trade reports.
 They don't trigger alerts.
 They rarely look like errors.
 But they quietly distort exposure, hedging, P&L symmetry, and even compliance posture.